Case studies and inspiration

 Community Fund budget spent on: Film rental, gift cards for panellists and a Farsi interpreter for the panel discussion.

 (Please note, permission was given by the film's distributors, Dogwoof, for screening of this film.)

 A watercolour workshop for International Women's Day

-A three-hour workshop to learn some basic techniques of watercolour and reflect on the imagery of women artist with this medium.
-The session explored women in watercolour art; watercolour technique and 1:1 support for personal project.
+A three-hour workshop to learn some basic techniques of watercolour and reflect on the imagery of women artists with this medium.
+The session explored women in watercolour art; watercolour technique and 1:1 support for personal projects.
 The workshop was open to all PGRs with or without previous experience in watercolour painting.

 Community fund budget spent on: watercolour artist, materials, tea, coffee and biscuits.